CalAct

 In Norway

-COVID20 cruise with Helmer Hanssen
+Cruise with Helmer Hanssen

-“We should have been in Canada right now” was probably the most uttered phrase by Estelle and Malin this autumn.
+“We should have been in Canada right now” was probably the most uttered phrase by Estelle and Malin autumn 2020.
 Alas, what with one thing and another, we could not travel west this year.
 Instead we took the opportuntity and joined a cruise to Svalbard with RV Helmer Hanssen.
 On board we conducted activity and respiration measurements of overwintering Calanus finmarchicus sampled along it’s pathway from Northern Norway to northern Svalbard.
 C. finmarchicus were kept in different temperatures representative of the conditions at overwintering depth.
 Preliminary analysis show that, not unexpected, activity and respiration increase with temperature.
 More unexpected, we can also see geographical differences in their activty pattern.

 RV Helmer Hanssen